 In 2012, another study by the American College of Rheumatology tracked 600 gout sufferers for a period of over 12 months and found that those who took a cherry extract experienced a 35 per cent lower risk of gout attacks compared to those who took none, regardless of gender, weight, diet and use of anti-gout medications.

-“Cherries are in season and a daily dose is a great addition to your diet along with turmeric and dairy such as milk and yoghurt,” says Jude Salisbury, managing director of Abeeco New Zealand, who produce a Kiwi-made High Potency Gout Care Formula, which contains cherry powder, turmeric and selenium to aid in maintaining healthy uric acid levels, fluid balance, digestion and overall joint health.
+“A daily dose of cherries (fresh or frozen) is a great addition to your diet along with turmeric and dairy such as milk and yoghurt,” says Jude Salisbury, managing director of Abeeco New Zealand, who produce a Kiwi-made High Potency Gout Care Formula, which contains cherry powder, turmeric and selenium to aid in maintaining healthy uric acid levels, fluid balance, digestion and overall joint health.

 “We have a great number of customers telling us how this product has helped them and has really changed their lives.
 In a recent internal customer survey, 85 per cent experienced less severe gout attacks after using our Gout Care Formula after three months*.”